You can use the payment terminal to interact with the customer, by sending input requests and display requests to the terminal.

 - Phone number: ask for a telephone number.
 The country code is prefilled based on the location of the terminal, but can be changed.

 - Rating: show a question and let the user select a rating from 0 to 10.

 - Text: you'd typically use this to collect an email address.

 For each input type, we provide predefined elements to show on the terminal display, and fields that you need to populate with your own text.
 The user enters a response with the terminal keypad or the on-screen keyboard and buttons.

 You can make these input request before or after a payment, or as part of a payment flow involving shopper recognition.
 For example, if

-Note that the communication flow is between your cash register and the terminal, and does not involve the Adyen backend.
+Note that the communication flow is between your POS app and the terminal, and does not involve the Adyen backend.
 You need to process the collected input with your own business logic.